 In general, an employer is responsible to pay only for the permanent disability directly caused by the industrial injury.
-The law of apportionment is set forth in Labor Code §4663 and §4664; however, its interpretation is highly complex and often litigated.
+The law of apportionment is set forth in Labor Code §§4663 and 4664; however, its interpretation is highly complex and often litigated.
 The California Appellate Court in Benson v.
-WCAB 170 CA 4th 1535, 37 CWCR 27, 74 CCC 113, held that "the new statutory scheme requires apportionment to each cause of a permanent disability, including each distinct industrial injury."
-Labor Code §4663(e) states that apportionment as to causation shall not apply to the presumptive injuries under Labor Code §3212 et seq. (see also Section II, C presumptions).
-Thus a Public Safety worker whose injury is covered by presumption in Labor Code §\$3212 - 3213 is excluded from apportionment to pre-existing conditions, but not actual disability previously awarded by the WCAB.
+Workers' Comp.
+Appeals Bd.
+(2009) 170 Cal.App.4th 1535, 37 CWCR 27, 74 CCC 113, held that "the new statutory scheme requires apportionment to each cause of a permanent disability, including each distinct industrial injury."
+Labor Code §4663(e) states that apportionment as to causation shall not apply to the presumptive injuries under Labor Code §3212 et seq. (see also Section II, part C - Presumptions).
+Thus a Public Safety worker whose injury is covered by presumption in Labor Code §§3212 - 3213 is excluded from apportionment to pre-existing conditions, but not actual disability previously awarded by the WCAB.